 Microsoft (MSFT) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the software maker had gained 5.38% over the past month.
-This has outpaced the Computer and Technology sector's gain of 3.51% and the S&P 500's gain of 2.69% in that time.
+Prior to today's trading, shares of the software maker had gained 5.8% over the past month.
+This has lagged the Computer and Technology sector's gain of 6.72% and outpaced the S&P 500's gain of 4.69% in that time.

-Wall Street will be looking for positivity from MSFT as it approaches its next earnings report date.
-The company is expected to report EPS of $1.25, up 13.64% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $35.69 billion, up 9.92% from the prior-year quarter.
+Investors will be hoping for strength from MSFT as it approaches its next earnings release.
+The company is expected to report EPS of $1.32, up 20% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $35.69 billion, up 9.92% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $5.35 per share and revenue of $140.11 billion, which would represent changes of +12.63% and +11.34%, respectively, from the prior year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.01% lower.
 MSFT currently has a Zacks Rank of #4 (Sell).

-Investors should also note MSFT's current valuation metrics, including its Forward P/E ratio of 29.45.
-Its industry sports an average Forward P/E of 31.91, so we one might conclude that MSFT is trading at a discount comparatively.
+In terms of valuation, MSFT is currently trading at a Forward P/E ratio of 29.64.
+This represents a discount compared to its industry's average Forward P/E of 32.81.

-Investors should also note that MSFT has a PEG ratio of 2.47 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Computer - Software was holding an average PEG ratio of 2.32 at yesterday's closing price.
+Investors should also note that MSFT has a PEG ratio of 2.49 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Computer - Software industry currently had an average PEG ratio of 2.15 as of yesterday's close.

 The Computer - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 152, putting it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 87, which puts it in the top 35% of all 250+ industries.

 Click to get this free report